 Your file sharing solution shouldn’t just be secure; it should actively help you meet these compliance standards.
 Look for platforms that are designed with these regulations in mind, offering features that support your firm’s compliance strategy.
 This helps you confidently demonstrate that you are handling client data responsibly.

-Backup and Disaster Recovery
+Plan Ahead with Backup and Recovery

 What happens if a critical file is accidentally deleted or your systems are compromised by a ransomware attack?
 A reliable backup and disaster recovery plan is your safety net.